keunlee/generator-cordova-ripple/README.md

 2. Create a working directory and navigate into it:
     1. `mkdir my-cordova-ripple-project`
     2. `cd my-cordova-ripple-project`
+    3. `yo cordova-ripple`

 ## usage

 ### Running the Emulator
-Make sure you are in the root of your workig directory and run the following from the command line:
+Make sure you are in the root of your working directory and run the following from the command line:

 `grunt`